Zedran/neng/README.md

 carnosaur
 share
-revolutionary conversation of the bacon serenade perplexed a stray superbug calmed stashing
+revolutionary conversation of the bacon
+Serenade perplexed a STRAY SUPERBUG calmed stashing
 ```